bojanpopic/developer.joomlatools.com/extensions/logman/translations.md

 * the
 * title

-LOGman's activity message translations are not that different from regular Joomla! translations.
+LOGman's activity message translations are not that different from regular Joomla translations.
 They also have a key and a value.
 For example, the translation for the above message is:

 	KLS_ACTOR_ACTION_OBJECTTYPE_TITLE_OBJECT="{actor} {action} the {object.type} with the title {object}"